-These Are the Best (and Worst) Airlines of 2019
+These Are the Best (and Worst) Airlines

 If airlines had Oscars, The Points Guy would be the equivalent of the Academy of Motion Pictures, the definitive judge of American talent, handing out awards to the winners (and also offering up some "also rans" for your consideration).
 Here's the definitive ranking of winners, and losers, for domestic airlines.